groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/page-layout.md

 ## Convert to page layout formats

 On the other hand, converting your files to page layout format is also quite simple and natural.
-The following code sample demonstrates how to convert a DOCX document to TEX format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).
+The following code snippet shows how to convert a DOCX document to TEX format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp
 // Load the source DOCX file